tock/tock/doc/Mutable_References.md

 }
 ```

-But what does this mean for Tock?
 As the Tock kernel is single
 threaded, it doesn't have race conditions and so in some cases it may
 be safe for there to be multiple references, as long as they do not
 point inside each other (as in the number/pointer example).
 But Rust